tecladocode/rest-apis-flask-python/docs/docs/01_course_intro/04_what_is_rest_api/README.md

 ### Making an API for your own consumption

-Make software companies make APIs that only they use (so they aren't fully public).
+Many software companies make APIs that only they use (so they aren't fully public).

 Here's an example.
 You're making a multiplayer mobile game, and you need to store information about the moves that your character is making.